 What are the concerns?

 There are concerns over housing people seeking asylum, many of whom have already faced trauma and made dangerous journeys by boat, on a floating prison.
-Around 20 people have been able to block their move from asylum hotels to the barge by claiming they have a severe fear of water.
 There is no doubt that living in what is essentially a floating prison for an unspecified period of time while waiting for an asylum claim to be processed, with hundreds of strangers is a frightening and traumatic experience.
-There are also limitations on the amount of time people on the barge can be on land, and once leaving the barge, there are security check points.
+There are also limitations on the amount of time people on the barge can be on land, and when they do leave the barge, they must go through security check points.
 People seeking asylum need to feel safe and live in a comfortable environment, like everyone else.

 Who has opposed the barge?